 - You can run your business from any location

 - More time to test out different products

 - No control over product quality or the customer experience

-- It may be difficult to keep up with large order volumes, especially if customers order from different third parties
+- May be difficult to keep up with large order volumes

-- If the manufacturer is far from your location, it could mean expensive shipping, delays at customs, and slow or long transit times
+- Expensive shipping, delays at customs, and slow or long transit times